Unity-Technologies/ProjectAuditor/Documentation~/index.md

 ## Installation
 At this time, Project Auditor is not discoverable via Package Manager so it has to be installed manually.

 It is recommended to install Project Auditor via the _Add package from git URL_ in Package Manager.
-For more information on this and alternative installation methods please refer to this [page](Installing).
+For more information on this and alternative installation methods please refer to this [page](Installing.md).

 ## How to Use
 The Project Auditor editor window can be open via *Window => Analysis => Project Auditor*.
 Click on Analyze, then review the list of potential issues to determine whether they are actual problems in your project.

-For more information, check the [Getting stated](GettingStarted) guide.
+For more information, check the [Getting started](GettingStarted.md) guide.

 ## Known limitations
 Here are several Project Auditor's known limitations: